Stuffing Box!

 Warning: This post is boring!

 So I have had a slow drip from the stuffing box for some time now, which I have known.
-Part of the reason for the neglecting this was because I didn’t know where to even begin.
+Part of the reason for neglecting this was because I didn’t know where to even begin.

 For those who don’t know what a stuffing box, it is the is a mechanical seal assembly used to prevent water from leaking around a rotating shaft, such as a boat propeller shaft.
 Some water needs to be present to cool the shaft, provide lubrication of packing material and keep it from overheating.
 It works by compressing packing material around the shaft using an adjustable nut, allowing the shaft to move while creating a tight seal.